 "It appears that not a single ounce of compassion was given to Chloe.
 Even the bag they put her in to die had old food and garbage," Kliche said.
 "They couldn’t even get a clean bag."

-The animal rescue group started handling Chloe's case after receiving a tip from a volunteer the day she was found, according to the statement.
+The rescue group started handling Chloe's case after receiving a tip from a volunteer the day she was found, according to the statement.
 That volunteer has wished to remain anonymous.

 She will not be available for adoption for another three months, Kliche said, encouraging those wishing to adopt her to take in another pet from a local shelter.